 This test was very similar to Tests 2 and 3, we just bumped the front rider up to 400W.

-- In a TTT situation with all riders taking equal pulls on the front at these wattages, each rider would average 326W.
-So just like Test 3, the average power is 15W higher than our 2020 test.
+- In a TTT situation with all riders taking equal pulls on the front at these wattages, each rider would average 307 (compared to 325W with PD3).

 Test 5: Hybrid

-For our final test we wanted to look at a strategy that many TTT teams use, wherein there is one designated rider in front, and the riders behind simply churn in the front rider’s draft.
-This reduces the hassle of trying to maintain single-file positioning, while receiving some of the benefits.
+Lastly, we tested a strategy that many TTT teams use, wherein there is one designated rider in front, and the riders behind simply churn in the front rider’s draft.
+This reduces the hassle of trying to maintain single-file positioning while receiving some of the benefits.
 But how does it impact efficiency?

-- In a TTT situation with all riders taking equal pulls on the front, each rider would average 335W.
-So not as efficient as single-file riding (average wattage is 9W higher than the single file test).
-But a much easier formation to hold!
+- In a TTT situation with all riders taking equal pulls on the front, each rider would average 306W (compared to 339W with PD3).
+That means the hybrid format results in (essentially) the same average wattage as the 400W single file test, while being a much easier formation to hold!

-Let’s answer the three questions we stated at the top of the page:
+Let’s answer the two questions we stated at the top of the page:

 Single File or Hybrid Formation?